 Set the registration status

-The most important settings of a registration can be made under 'Event Details -> Registration'.
+The most important settings of a registration can be made under 'Event Dashboard -> Registration'.
 A registration has its own title, which is also visible to participants.
 This title can be the same as for the event, or have its own name.

 The status of a registration determines whether participant can register: